Emerging Leader 2018 - 2019

 Naomi has made many achievements in the community such as:

 - Creating 6 different Aboriginal and Torres Strait Islander female dance groups in the Latrobe Valley and currently the Manager and Director of Dreamtime Dance Troupe.

 - Performing across the state including the Commonwealth Games opening ceremony in 2006 and in July 2018 at the MCG at the Statewide Youth Residential Care Awards Ceremony.

 - Participating in many local community groups to establish events such as “Share the Knowledge” jobs and training expo and community events such as QUIT VicHealth days.

-- Working in many local Aboriginal and Torres Strait Islander organisations from Aboriginal liaison roles to support worker positions in AOD.
+- Working in many local Aboriginal and Torres Strait Islander organisations from First Nations liaison roles to support worker positions in AOD.

-- Committee Member 10 plus years on the DHHS Indigenous Family Violence Regional Action Group.
+- Committee Member for 10 plus years on the DHHS First Nations Family Violence Regional Action Group.

 - Volunteer of the Year Chairman’s 2015 Award from Anglicare Victoria.

-- Committee Member of local Aboriginal Sports Committee Budjeri Napan where a number of programs are run such as the surfing program with Surfing Victoria, putting together netball teams for statewide and local carnivals, running of the local sports carnival and day events as well as fitness programs.
+- Committee Member of local First Nations Sports Committee Budjeri Napan where a number of programs are run such as the surfing program with Surfing Victoria, putting together netball teams for statewide and local carnivals, running of the local sports carnival and day events as well as fitness programs.